chinkulkarni/chinkulkarni.github.io/index.md

 # About Me

-I have won a [Google Ph.D fellowship](http://www.cs.utah.edu/recipients-of-the-2019-phd-google-fellowship/) in Systems and Networking for 2019.
+I have won a [Google PhD fellowship](http://www.cs.utah.edu/recipients-of-the-2019-phd-google-fellowship/) in Systems and Networking for 2019.

+I will intern at [VMware Research, Palo Alto](https://research.vmware.com/) during the summer of 2019.
+[Gerd Zellweger](https://www.linkedin.com/in/gerdzellweger) will be my mentor.

-I am a third year Ph.D student advised by [Prof. Ryan Stutsman](http://rstutsman.github.io/) at the [School of Computing, University of Utah](http://www.cs.utah.edu/).
-I am broadly interested in Distributed Systems, Cloud Computing, and Operating Systems.
+I am a third year PhD student advised by [Ryan Stutsman](http://rstutsman.github.io/) at the [University of Utah](http://www.cs.utah.edu/).
+I am broadly interested in Distributed Systems.

-I interned with the [Database](https://www.microsoft.com/en-us/research/group/database/?from=http%3A%2F%2Fresearch.microsoft.com%2Fdb%2F) group at [Microsoft Research, Redmond](https://www.microsoft.com/en-us/research/?from=http%3A%2F%2Fresearch.microsoft.com%2F) during the Summer of 2018.
+I interned with the [Database](https://www.microsoft.com/en-us/research/group/database/?from=http%3A%2F%2Fresearch.microsoft.com%2Fdb%2F) group at [Microsoft Research, Redmond](https://www.microsoft.com/en-us/research/?from=http%3A%2F%2Fresearch.microsoft.com%2F) during the summer of 2018.
 [Badrish Chandramouli](http://badrish.net/) was my mentor.

-# Refereed Conference Publications
+# Publications

 1. **Chinmay Kulkarni**, Sara Moore, Mazhar Naqvi, Tian Zhang, Robert Ricci, and Ryan Stutsman.
    Splinter: Bare-Metal Extensions for Multi-Tenant Low-Latency Storage.